jallanxjallan/onemanairforce/adaptation/scenes/julia_pressures_victor.md

 ---

-Julia returns to IPPHOS seeking more information about Emeria.
+Cameron and Julia returns to IPPHOS seeking more information about Emeria.
 Victor is reticent to talk about it, but Julia charms him into revealing a few things.